metalbear-co/metalbear.co/content/en/blog/why-we-use-rust/index.md

 ### Switching Namespaces

 Ideally, we would like to switch namespaces only for the necessary code flows, so we can have **minimal** impact on the impersonated pod.
 Linux lets you control namespace based on threads, so you can have different functionalities running in different threads and on different namespaces.
 Controlling threads this way _can_ be hard in some frameworks/languages.
-For example, in Go, threads [are actually abstracted so you](https://www.weave.works/blog/linux-namespaces-golang-followup) require some tinkering to ensure correctness.
-On the other hand, Rust doesn't really abstract anything, and we can have very fine tuned control over threads and namespaces.
+For example, in Go, threads [are actually abstracted so you](https://www.weave.works/blog/linux-namespaces-golang-followup) need to do some tinkering to ensure correctness.
+On the other hand, Rust doesn't really abstract anything, and offers very fine tuned control over threads and namespaces.

 ### Performance

 One of mirrord's goals is to let multiple developers work on the same environment without impacting each other.
 To achieve that, our agent has have a very small footprint.
 Rust lets us have a _fixed-size_ memory layout, without many allocations and without the [overhead of a garbage collector.](https://discord.com/blog/why-discord-is-switching-from-go-to-rust)

 ### Thread Safety
+{{<figure src="race-conditions.jpg" class="center">}}
 The Agent has many functionalities running at the same time, requiring the ability to move data between threads safely.

 Rust provides great primitives and safety around concurrency and task management.
 It doesn't let us send data types that are thread-bound unknowingly thanks to [Send](https://doc.rust-lang.org/std/marker/trait.Send.html) and it warns us when we hold references to non-atomic data types across threads with [Sync](https://doc.rust-lang.org/std/marker/trait.Sync.html).